 Opium Poppy, Breadseed Poppy, Lettuce Leaf Poppy, Carnation Poppy, Peony Poppy, Fairy's Charms, Joan Silver Pin, John's Silver Pin, Marble Flower, Maw Seed

 Description: This annual flowering plant is recognized for its large, dramatic blossoms and ornamental seed pods.
-The flowers, up to 5 inches (12 cm) across, come in a range of colors from pure white to deep red and purple, often with a dark blotch at the base.
+The flowers, up to 5 inches (12 cm) across, come in various colors, from pure white to deep red and purple, often with a dark blotch at the base.
 After the petals drop, the plant produces a distinctive large, round seed pod.

 Growth Habit & Size: The opium poppy grows upright and can reach up to 3-4 feet (90-120 cm) in height and about 8-12 inches wide (20-30 cm).
 These plants self-sow, maintaining their presence in the garden.

 Flowers: The showy flowers are semi-double, double, or adorned with fringed petals.
 They have four to six petals, often with a dark spot at their base, and sit on top of sturdy stems.
-The large petals surround a green, spherical capsule topped by a disk formed by the stigmas of the flower.
-Quite popular are the large peony flowered poppies referred to as Peony Poppies (Papaver somniferum Paeoniiflorum Group).
+The large petals surround a green, spherical capsule topped by a disk formed by the flower’s stigmas.
+The large peony flowered poppies referred to as Peony Poppies (Papaver somniferum Paeoniiflorum Group) are quite popular.

 Foliage: The leaves of the opium poppy are silvery-green, lobed, and can grow up to 8 inches (20 cm) long.
 The foliage, as well as other parts of the plant, can be somewhat hairy.